Session 3 - Module A: Advanced Orchestration Patterns¶

 self.logger = logging.getLogger(__name__)

-The orchestrator initialization sets up enterprise-grade infrastructure.
-PostgreSQL checkpointing enables fault tolerance, performance tracking provides optimization insights, and load balancing ensures efficient resource utilization.
+The orchestrator initialization sets up enterprise-grade data processing infrastructure.
+PostgreSQL checkpointing enables fault tolerance for data pipeline state, performance tracking provides optimization insights for data throughput, and load balancing ensures efficient resource utilization across distributed clusters.

 Now we'll build the workflow graph with its various node types.
-Let's start with the core orchestration infrastructure:
+Let's start with the core data processing orchestration infrastructure:

 def create_advanced_parallel_workflow(self) -> StateGraph: